GenericMappingTools/gmt/doc/rst/source/cookbook/map-projections.rst

    :width: 500 px
    :align: center

-   Oblique Mercator map using **-Joc**.
+   Oblique Mercator map using **-JOc**.
 We make it clear which direction is North by adding a star rose with the **-Td** option.

-It uses definition 3 for an oblique view of some Caribbean islands.
 Note that we define our region using the rectangular system described earlier.
 If we do not append **+r** to the **-R** string then the information provided with the **-R** option is assumed to be oblique degrees about the projection center rather than the usual geographic coordinates.
 This interpretation is chosen since in general the parallels and meridians are not very suitable as map boundaries.

-Normally, the oblique Equator becomes the horizontal (*x*) axis in the projected units.
-You can select the vertical (*y*) axis by appending **+v**.

 When working with oblique projections such as here, it is often much more convenient to specify the map domain in the projected coordinates relative to the map center.
 The figure below shows two views of New Zealand using the oblique Mercator projection that in both cases specifies the region using **-R**\ -1000/1000/-500/500\ **+uk**.
 The unit **k** means the following bounds are in projected km and we let GMT determine the geographic coordinates of the two diagonal corners internally.

 .. figure:: /_images/GMT_obl_nz.*
    :width: 600 px
    :align: center

    (left) Oblique view of New Zealand centered on its geographical center (Nelson) indicated by the white circle for an oblique Equator with azimuth 35.
 This resulted in the argument **-JOa**\ 173:17:02E/41:16:15S/35/3i.
 The map is 2000 km by 1000 km and the Cartesian coordinate system in the projected units are indicated by the bold axes.
 The blue circle is the point (40S,180E) and it has projected coordinates (*x* = 426.2, *y* = -399.7).
    (right) Same dimensions but now specifying an azimuth of 215, yielding a projection pole in the southern hemisphere (hence we used **-JOA** to override the restriction, i.e., **-JOA**\ 173:17:02E/41:16:15S/215/3i.)
    The projected coordinate system is still aligned as before but the Earth has been rotated 180 degrees.
 The blue point now has projected coordinates (*x* = -426.2, *y* = 399.7).

 The oblique Mercator projection will by default arrange the output so that the oblique Equator becomes the new horizontal, positive *x*-axis.
 For features with an orientation more north-south than east-west, it may be preferable to align the oblique Equator with the vertical, positive *y*-axis instead.
 This configuration is selected by appending **+v** to the **-J** projection option.
 The example below shows this behaviour.

 .. figure:: /_images/GMT_obl_baja.*